RyanVanDijck/Year2_Team_Copy/Final_Report/ProductMarketingPlan.md

 ## Customers

-The demographic that is likely to purchase our product Scanalyzer, are teachers/lecturers in large organisations such as schools or universities.
+The demographic that is likely to use our product Scanalyzer, are teachers/lecturers in large organisations such as schools or universities.
-This is because we have predominanly catered this program to analyse large data sets, and produce useful conclusions to the user.
+This is because we have predominanly catered this program to analyse large data sets, and produce useful conclusions in a report format for the user.
+Our target audience may benefit from the program outputs, as they can view things such as average and standard deviation to possibly deduce how well a class might be doing in comparison to previous years.

 ## Economics